supabase-community/supabase-custom-claims/README.md

 The Supabase Auth System (GoTrue) currently uses the following custom claims: `provider` and `providers`, so DO NOT use these.
 Any other valid string should be ok as the name for your custom claim(s), though.

 ### Why use custom claims instead of just creating a table?
 Performance, mostly.
-Custom claims are stored the security token a user receives when logging in, and these claims are made available to the PostgreSQL database as a configuration parameter, i.e. `current_setting('request.jwt.claims', true)`.
+Custom claims are stored in the security token a user receives when logging in, and these claims are made available to the PostgreSQL database as a configuration parameter, i.e. `current_setting('request.jwt.claims', true)`.
 So the database has access to these values immediately without needing to do any disk i/o.

 This may sound trivial, but this could have a significant effect on scalability if you use claims in an RLS (Row Level Security) Policy, as it could potentially eliminate thousands (or even millions) of database calls.